quinn0823/apple-siri-voice-navigation/README.md

 More languages and voices will be added in the future.
 If the language you speak or voice you prefer aren't available yet, feel free to **leave your requests**.
 Your suggestions might be implemented in just a few days!

-Thank you for using this project!
+Thank you for using this mod!
 If you like it, please consider leaving a star, contributing to its development, or [buy me a coffee](https://buymeacoffee.com/jonathanchiu) to support my "work"!

 To help improve this project, you can check out the development guide in the ["Let Me Help You!"](#let-me-help-you) section.